HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 the current primary developers.
 Once you have agreement on the release number, this is the process:

 1. Make sure that all relevant outstanding pull requests have been merged into the master branch.
+(Generally speaking, pull all changes from the develop branch.)

 2. Review the git change log and make sure that all relevant updates are reflected in the plugin's change log.
 The change log appears in two places: src/META-INF/plugin.xml and CHANGELOG.md.
 The